 To complement our mission of using urban nature to educate, inspire, and motivate people towards positive change, the Urban Ecology Center exhibits artwork in our Riverside Park and Menomonee Valley branches.
 All of the work displayed feature nature-related subjects, the natural sciences, natural products used as art or the relationship of the urban environment to nature in their themes.
-Learn more about the history behind these exhibitions in this recent blog post.
+Learn more about the history behind these exhibitions in this blog post.

 Check out our current and upcoming shows by clicking the buttons below, or click here to explore our exhibit archive.